someobserver/recurgence/pathologies/inflation/delusional-expansion/index.md

 \Phi(C) \gg V(C), \quad \mathcal{H}[R] \approx 0, \quad W(p,t) < W_{\text{min}}
 $$

-$\Phi(C) \gg V(C)$ — **Autopoietic potential vastly overwhelms constraint** $=$ The system's drive to generate meaning is pedal to the metal, and the brakes have completely failed.
-Like yanking all control rods out of a nuclear reactor, this is sudden, infinite generative energy with little or no regulatory constraint.
+$\Phi(C) \gg V(C)$ — **Autopoietic potential vastly overwhelms constraint** $=$ The system's drive to generate meaning is pedal to the metal, and the brakes are failing.
+Like yanking the control rods out of a nuclear reactor, this is sudden, infinite generative energy with little or no regulatory constraint.

 $\mathcal{H}[R] \approx 0$ — **Humility operator approaches zero** $=$ The self-correcting mechanism that normally questions pattern-matching is offline.
 The system loses the capacity to doubt its own connections, consider alternative explanations, or even recognize the difference between correlation and causation.